cantrowitz/RxFirebase/RELEASING.md

  8. Commit: `git commit -am "Prepare next development version."`
  9. Push: `git push && git push --tags`
- 10. Paste the `CHANGELOG.md` contents for this version into a Release on GitHub along with the Groovy for depending on the new version (https://github.com/cantrowitz/RxFirebase/releases).
+ 10. Paste the `CHANGELOG.md` contents for this version into a Release on GitHub along with the G/gr   roovy for depending on the new version (https://github.com/cantrowitz/RxFirebase/releases).